saintmalik/blog.saintmalik.me/docs/converting-images-to-webp.md

 /Users/abdulmalik//DevProjects/blog.saintmalik.me/static/bgimg/IMAGES-GETTING-COMPRESSED
 ```

-Also you can read the documentation to see some tweaks you can add to it, or which flag options can be useful to you [cwebp Encoder Docs](https://developers.google.com/speed/webp/docs/cwebp).
+Also you can read the documentation to see some tweaks you can add to it, or which flag options can be useful to you <a href="https://developers.google.com/speed/webp/docs/cwebp" target="_blank">cwebp Encoder Docs</a>.

 Thats all.